 Home Security Innovation In The Age Of Airbnb

 The January 2017 partnership between home security company Vivint and Airbnb2 suggests a potential future in which the home security industry addresses the unique safety issues posed by home-sharing arrangements.
 With this partnership, both hosts and renters can use features of the Vivint home security app to increase safety during an Airbnb stay.
-Hosts who aren’t present at the property can ensure guests’ arrival and departure times through a doorbell camera, for example, and guests can use smart home capabilities to lock doors in their rentals with simple voice commands.
+For example, hosts who aren’t present at the property can ensure guests’ arrival and departure times through doorbell cameras, and guests can use smart home capabilities to lock doors in their rentals with simple voice commands.

-One common feature in such security systems is electronic door locks, which address tangible concerns of both hosts and renters.
+One common feature in smart home security systems are electronic door locks, which address tangible concerns of both hosts and renters.
 With the electronic system, renters can get a passcode through an app to enter a home, as opposed to a physical key.
 This increases safety on the part of hosts, who don’t have to shell out their key to dozens of guests, who could easily lose or make copies of them.
 The passcode expires after the arranged departure time, removing the guests’ access to the home.
 Electronic keys are also helpful for renters, who don’t have to line up their arrival times with hosts to gain access to the property.

 Other potential features of the systems include temperature and flood sensors, which can also provide security for those on both ends of the rental arrangement.
 The ability to monitor temperature and any unexpected water levels let hosts know when these issues are caused by renter irresponsibility.
 For guests, they provide safety from environmental-based issues that could arise during the stay.

-Airbnb has made some efforts to increase security in this regard — hosts are required to verify their identity with a government ID, for example, and users can check the legitimacy of hosts through reviews.
+Airbnb has made some efforts to increase security in this regard: hosts are required to verify their identity with a government ID, for example, and users can check the legitimacy of hosts through reviews.
 The company has not, however, made background checks (for hosts or renters) a standard part of the experience.

 It’s possible to envision a future in which home security companies step in to fill this gap.
 If Airbnb allows it, for example, background checks could be taken care of through an affiliated third-party app.
 Other heretofore unseen innovations may be in the works, as well.
 Airbnb has proven that it’s here to stay, but some travelers may still be reluctant to consider using the site due to safety issues.
 It’s worth noting that even though Airbnb is the most popular option, it has a number of similar competitors, including VRBO and its parent company Homeaway.
-If prospective travelers don’t feel safe with Airbnb — or have other concerns — there are other options for those looking to avoid hotels.
+If prospective travelers don’t feel safe with Airbnb, or have other concerns, there are other options for those looking to avoid hotels.
 The growth of Airbnb and its competition proves that home security isn’t always just for your own home.
 Home security companies would be smart to innovate in a way that also considers the needs of both hosts and renters.